 With Pablo Picasso at his studio.
 Liberation of Paris, 1944.
 Picasso remarked, “This is the first Allied soldier I have seen, and it’s you!”
 Picasso’s incredulity at seeing Miller in fatigues was likely spurred by his memories of her as the radiant, carefree model who sat for a portrait seven years earlier.

 The poison suicided Burgermeister’s Family, Leipzig, Germany, 1945.

 Dead SS Guard in the Canal, Dachau, Germany, 1945.

 The night after Miller visited Dachau, on April 30, 1945 — Hitler had committed suicide in Berlin just earlier that day – Miller and Scherman entered Munich with the American 45th Division that was liberating the city.
 They happened upon a dilapidated and normal-looking apartment building on Prinzenregentplatz 27, and realized, upon entering, that it was Hitler’s Munich apartment.

 Miller carefully constructed a stage set with a portrait of Hitler perched on the tub and her dirty boots at the foot of the bath.
 She raises her right arm in a gesture that mirrors the sculpture to her left.

-When the photo came out, it was considered an extremely poor judgement.
-To Formidable Magazine it is a sublime performance.
-Miller, a central character of the art avangard art Nazis persecuted as “deviant”, takes her photo naked on Hitler’s own bathtub… as we said, simply sublime.
+When the photo came out, it was considered an extremely poor judgment.
+To Formidable Magazine, it is a sublime performance.
+Miller, a central character of the art Avangard art Nazis persecuted as “deviant”, takes her photo naked on Hitler’s own bathtub… as we said, simply sublime.